SeisComP3/seiscomp3/doc/base/api-python.rst

       :rtype: A Boolean value indicating success with True, False otherwise.

       Removes a previously added Stream object from SensorLocation.

+   .. py:method:: removeComment(idx)

+      :param idx: An integer index of the object to be removed.
+      :rtype: A Boolean value indicating success with True, False otherwise.

+   .. py:method:: removeComment(commentIndex);

+      :param commentIndex: The index of the object to be removed of type CommentIndex.
+      :rtype: A Boolean value indicating success with True, False otherwise.

    .. py:method:: removeAuxStream(idx)